ember-learn/guides-source/guides/release/getting-started/quick-start.md

 ember generate component people-list
 ```

-Copy and paste the `scientists` template into the `people-list` component's template and edit it to look as follows:
+Copy and paste the `scientists` template into the `PeopleList` component's template and edit it to look as follows:

 ```handlebars {data-filename=app/templates/components/people-list.hbs}
 <h2>{{this.title}}</h2>